Cyriaque Lamar

 “Tippi, look down!”

-The spruce rocked, violently.
+The spruce rocked, violent.

-“Look down, NOW!”
+“Look down, NOW!

-Tippi screwed up her courage, and peered through the boughs.
+Tippi screwed up her courage, and peered through the boughs: two pearls of midnight danced between the needles.

 Did you seriously think this would work?